northle/docs/site/docs/1.x/advanced/csrf-protection.md

 </form>
 ```

-In the example above, when the form is submitted, authenticated user publishes a new post without knowledge or consent.
+In the example above, when the form is submitted, authenticated user publishes a new post without their knowledge.

 ## Token Protection